DanOsad/DanOsad/README.md

 ### 💻 &nbsp;About Me

 - 🤔 &nbsp; Exploring new technologies and developing software solutions to our worlds tech problems.
-- 🎓 &nbsp; Studying Software Development at #100DEVS.
+- 🎓 &nbsp; Software Developer at #100DEVS.

 ### 🛠 &nbsp;Tech Stack